Yet another oddly ambiguous issue on a dating app whose support team is little to no help with.

 Double-check to make sure you’re using the right email, Facebook profile, Google Account, or Apple ID.

-- Problems on your end.
+- Unstable connections and other issues on your end.

-The most common instance is poor internet connection, which I highly advise you to check as it might prevent you from logging in.
+This calls for a need to restart your device, Wi-Fi, or to update the Grindr app on your phone.
+The most common instance is poor internet connection, which I highly advise you to check, as it might be preventing you from logging in.

 - You’re traveling to a country where Grindr doesn’t work.

-1. Making a Grindr account with DatingZest.
+1. Make a Grindr account with DatingZest.

-* Try this if you’ve been banned, or suspended, or if you simply don’t want to use your phone number.
+* Try this if you’ve been banned, suspended, or if you simply don’t want to use your phone number.

 As sad as you might be, you will most likely have to create a new Grindr account if you plan on using the app again…as many people were forced to.